Investors call for ethical approach to facial recognition technology

 The facial recognition technology market is set to grow to around $10 billion in 2020, Candriam said in a report published in March, citing a 2018 survey by Allied Market Research.

-Among those to sign up to the investor initiative were Britain's Aviva Investors (AV.L), Royal London Asset Management, Canada's BMO Global Asset Management, Dutch-based NN Investment Partners and Norway's KLP.
+Among those to sign up to the investor initiative were Britain’s Aviva Investors, Royal London Asset Management, Canada’s BMO Global Asset Management, Dutch-based NN Investment Partners and Norway’s KLP.

 “The increasing deployment and use of facial recognition technologies have human rights implications which are not fully being considered by companies,” said Louise Piffaut, Senior ESG analyst at Aviva Investors.